Table of Contents[Hide][Show]

 1. Promote good regularity

 Keeping the bowels moving during any cleanse is crucial.
-Two of the best ways to help get things moving if constipation is an issue are to take supplemental magnesium or a source of Vitamin C that is whole food based (not synthetic ascorbic acid).
+Two of the best ways to help get things moving if constipation is an issue are to take supplemental magnesium or a source of Vitamin C that is whole food based.
+Never use synthetic ascorbic acid.

 2. Enemas or colon hydrotherapy/colonics

-Many people are unaware of the powerful healing and detoxifying effects of doing a simple warm water enema, which is an age old cleansing practice that can easily be done in the privacy of your own home.
+Many people are unaware of the powerful healing and detoxifying effects of doing a simple warm water enema, which is an age-old cleansing practice that can easily be done in the privacy of your own home (sources).
+Many practitioners are recommending coffee enemas as a way to cleanse the liver and gall bladder as well.

 Another option is to have a colon hydrotherapy session, where the lower bowl is gently irrigated and flushed by a licensed professional using modern equipment.